-Sleep-related infant deaths in Michigan are defined as the death of infants less than 1 year of age that occur suddenly and unexpectedly, including:
+Sleep-related infant deaths are defined as deaths to infants less than 1 year of age that occur suddenly and unexpectedly, including:

 - Suffocation/Positional Asphyxia